Best Treadmill of 2021

 In order to compare the treadmills in this review, we focused on several key performance attributes.
-Since getting exercise is the primary objective of using a treadmill, we feel the quality of the exercise experience is the most important element of its performance.
+Since exercising is the primary objective when using a treadmill, we feel the quality of the exercise experience is the most important element of its performance.
 During testing, we also analyzed each model's ease of use, features, ease of assembly and storability, and noise level.

-All of the models we tested qualify as being relatively affordable, although they come at a range of prices.
+All of the models we tested could qualify as being relatively affordable, although there is still a small range of prices.
 Price and performance often go hand in hand, as is the case with the NordicTrack T6.5 S, our favorite model.
-At the other end of the price spectrum, the Sunny Health and Fitness SF-T4400 costs significantly less and still provides a good workout.
+At the other end of the price spectrum, the Sunny Health and Fitness SF-T4400 costs significantly less and can still provide a good workout.